danpaslawsky/covid_data/README.md

 # CovidData

-Find all current data on the Covid-19 virus
+Find all current data on the Covid-19 virus by country

 ## Installation